Harshil-Kumar/StudyPedia_Complete/README.md

 ## Acknowledgements

-StudyPedia makes use of the OpenAI GPT-3.5 model.
+StudyPedia makes use of the OpenAI Key.
 Special thanks to OpenAI for providing access to their powerful language model.